£6.99 (inc. VAT)

 If you’re following a low-FODMAP diet, all of our supplements are suitable except for ‘Bifidobacteria & fibre’, which contains 4g of Fructooligosaccharides, aka FOS fibres.

-'One week flat', 'For every day' and 'For babies & children' also contain very small amounts of FOS (Fructooligosaccharides).
+'One week flat', 'For every day', 'For babies & children' and 'For pregnancy' also contain very small amounts of FOS (Fructooligosaccharides).
 However, we know many people happily take these supplements with no problems at all, despite being diagnosed with IBS-D.

 The Paleo diet is centred around the historical eating of unprocessed foods.
 Basically, if it comes in a packet with a long list of ingredients on the back, it’s probably not considered Paleo.
 This diet is great if you want to increase your fibre intake and are happy to keep meat and fish as a key element of your diet.